covid-at-home/covid-at-home/help.md

 #### Alternative medicine

 If you would like to help us with hints and tips for medicine that is not proven according to peer-reviewed publications and/or not proven to be very very safe, then thank you but no thank you.
-Please don't take offense but covid-at-home stands proudly the science on this one.
+Please don't take offense but covid-at-home stands proudly with science on this one.